 Godly sorrow is not something you have to manufacture to impress the Lord.
 Nor is it a work that has to accompany your faith.
 Godly sorrow is when God works through the aches and hurts of our mistakes to draw us to himself.

 If your sorrow leads you to God, then it’s good and godly sorrow.
 But if it leads you away from him, perhaps because you have been told to focus on your unworthiness, then it’s not.

 How to respond to sin

 When you sin it’s perfectly natural to feel bad and it takes no faith to reach for the fig leaves of dead religion.
-But if your sorrow is to be godly sorrow, then your focus must be on what Christ has done and not what you have done.
+But if your sorrow is to be godly sorrow, then focus on what Christ has done and not what you have done.

 As Andrew Wommack says: “If you feel like you’re so sorry, then praise him for the fact that he loves such a sorry person as you!
 Instead of focusing on your unworthiness, thank him for his goodness.”